Nitrobacter: Metabolism and growth

-Members of the genus Nitrobacter use nitrite as a source of electrons (reductant), nitrite as a source of energy, and CO_{2} as a carbon source.
+Members of the genus Nitrobacter use nitrite as a source of electrons (reductant), nitrite as a source of energy, and as a carbon source.
 Nitrite is not a particularly favourable substrate from which to gain energy.
-Thermodynamically, nitrite oxidation gives a yield (∆G°′) of only -74  kJ mol^{−1} NO_{2}^{−}.
+Thermodynamically, nitrite oxidation gives a yield (∆G°′) of only -74  kJ mol^{−1} NO_{2}-.
 As a result, Nitrobacter has developed a highly specialized metabolism to derive energy from the oxidation of nitrite.

 Cells in the genus Nitrobacter reproduce by budding or binary fission.
 Carboxysomes, which aid carbon fixation, are found in lithoautotrophically and mixotrophically grown cells.
 Additional energy conserving inclusions are PHB granules and polyphosphates.
 When both nitrite and organic substances are present, cells can exhibit biphasic growth; first the nitrite is used and after a lag phase, organic matter is oxidized.
 Chemoorganotroph growth is slow and unbalanced, thus more poly-β-hydroxybutyrate granules are seen that distort the shape and size of the cells.

 The enzyme responsible for the oxidation of nitrite to nitrate in members of the genus Nitrobacter is nitrite oxidoreductase (NXR), which is encoded by the gene nxrA.
 NXR is composed of two subunits, and likely forms an αβ-heterodimer.
 The enzyme exists within the cell on specialized membranes in the cytoplasm that can be folded into vesicles or tubes.
 The α-subunit is thought to be the location of nitrite oxidation, and the β-subunit is an electron channel from the membrane.
 The direction of the reaction catalyzed by NXR can be reversed depending on oxygen concentrations.
 The region of the nxrA gene which encodes for the β-subunit of the NXR enzyme is similar in sequence to the iron-sulfur centers of bacterial ferredoxins, and to the β-subunit of the enzyme nitrate reductase, found in Escherichia coli.